Irreducible triangulations of surfaces with boundary: Introduction

 This bound is asymptotically tight; see Figure~\ref{F:example}.
 Compared to the case of surfaces without boundary, the main difficulty we encountered was to prove that the number of boundary vertices is $O(g+b)$ (there are indeed irreducible triangulations of surfaces whose single boundary contains $\Theta(g)$ vertices, as Figure~\ref{F:example} also illustrates); the known methods for surfaces without boundary do not seem to extend easily to surfaces with boundary.
 Our strategy is roughly as follows.
 Let $T$ be an irreducible triangulation.
 First, we show that every matching of (the vertex-edge graph of) $T$ has $O(g+b)$ vertices.
 Then, we show that every inclusionwise maximal matching contains a constant fraction of the vertices of~$T$.
 For technical reasons, in the case of surfaces with boundary, we actually need to restrict ourselves to a matching satisfying some additional mild conditions.

 In particular, we reprove that, on a surface without boundary of genus~$g$, the number of vertices of an irreducible triangulation is~$O(g)$.
 Our method does not improve over the current best bound of $\max\set{13g-4,4}$ by Joret and Wood~\cite{jw-its-10}.
 However, it is substantially different and simpler than the other known proofs of this result.
 These former proofs, by Nakamoto and Ota~\cite{no-nits-95} and Joret and Wood~\cite{jw-its-10} (see also Gao et al.~\cite{grt-itteo-91}), rely on a deep theorem by Miller~\cite{m-atgg-87} (see also Archdeacon~\cite{a-nga-86}) stating that the genus of a graph (the minimum Euler genus of a surface on which a graph can be embedded) is additive over 2-vertex amalgams (identification of two vertices of disjoint graphs).
-While the method yields the current best bounds on the number of vertices, it seems a bit unnatural to use the genus of a graph to derive a result on graphs embedded on a fixed surface.
 Another paper by Cheng et al.~\cite{cdp-hsmit-04} also claims a linear bound without using Miller's theorem, but this part of their paper has a flaw (personal communication with the authors). \footnote{Specifically, in the proof of their Lemma~3, the authors incorrectly claim that there are at most $g$ pairwise non-homologous cycles on an orientable surface of Euler genus~$g$.} In contrast, our proof is short and uses only elementary topological lemmas.

 Finally, we refine the above technique in the case of surfaces without boundary, and obtain a bound that is better than that of Theorem~\ref{Th:main}, but no better than the current best result by Joret and Wood~\cite{jw-its-10}.